fernandoadc/fernandoadc/README.md

   <a href="https://www.linkedin.com/in/fernando-almeida-9bb675173" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>-->

-Passionate about technology and AI, always looking for solutions to problems through programming!
+I'm passionate about technology, and I'm always looking for ways to use it to solve real-world problems!

-I'm currently Computer Science student at UFOPA (Universidade Federal do Oeste do Pará).

   ##